 In the newspaper business, the term 'morgue' refers to the place where a newspaper keeps its "dead" papers.
 In today's lingo, this is called the archive files.
 Some papers use microfilm, or even scan to PDF format.
 Others have print editions bound into annual volumes and stacked on shelves in a basement, where over time they become yellowed and brittle.
-They're used mainly for internal research by writers who need background information for current stories, ...
+They're used mainly for internal research by writers who need background information for current stories, or ad people who need to recall past campaigns.
+Sometimes, they're used by people researching genealogical history, or historians writing books.
+Other ...

 Extreme Recycling is an electronic scrap recycling facility in Topeka.
 It is one of only five permitted electronic scrap processers in Kansas.
 The company processes an average of 168,000 pounds of electronic waste per month, 10 percent of which is collected directly from households and 90 percent of which is collected from businesses.
 Extreme Recycling has a process for each item that comes into their facility.